dladd/pyFormex/user/pyformex-user-meeting-9.rst

   - Items can have (a) button(s) (e.g. to set the value)

+- New documentation project:

+  - Using Sphinx and ReST(`ReStructuredText`_)

+    - Text can be entered in very basic text format and the extension can be chosen (.rst)
+    - Text can be exported to several formats like .html
+    - Is also used by Python documentation
+    - pyFormex website and minutes are also created with ReST

+  - Reference manual is created semi-automatically from the docstrings in the pyFormex source code

+    - Requires *discipline*: docstrings should be legal ReST !
+    - Need to check current manual and fix all docstrings: only class docstring is included and not init docstring, interpretation of all characters by ReST correct?

+  - Manual is split up in different documents: refman, tutorial, user-guide, examples, ...

+  - Documentation directory: the manual folder will be removed later and replaced by the sphinx folder, which is one level up for now

+  - How to create documentation?

+    - The package `python-sphinx` should be installed
+    - Go to sphinx folder
+    - ``make html``
+    - Documentation is in _build directory

+  - We need some decent example layouts for common cases

+    - Bullet list: use marker and indentation
+    - Render text like it is: ````text````
+    - Python code: render text like it is and add nice colored box: ``:: text``

+  - All pyFormex users are invited to read the documentation and make comments or contribute.

 - ColorImage example: creates a color and colormap from an image file and performes some transformations on it